Table of Contents

 Samson Q2U Dynamic Microphone

-When it comes to cost, you can’t get much better than the Samson Q2U.
+When it comes to cost, the Samson Q2U is the best option.
 It is cheaper than the Rode PodMic while retaining brilliant quality.

-The Samson microphone is ideal for podcasts, live sound, and streaming.
-So you can be very versatile with it and use it for any project you have in mind.
+The Samson microphone is ideal for podcasts, live sound, and streaming, so it is versatile and can be used for any project you have.

 The Samson Q2U is a dynamic microphone which means it can reduce any background noise.
 Dynamic mics work by only picking up the sound directly in front of them and not capturing any sound from the sides or behind it.